October 26, 2020

 1) If you have fever, chills, or the shakes, or other flu-like symptoms (symptoms that come on very quickly, fever, cough, severe body aches, headaches, chest pain) for any reason, DO NOT COME INTO THE OFFICE.
 Please notify us by telephone.
 We will ask you a brief set of questions, talk to one of our technicians or practitioners, and then help you come up with a plan if needed.
 If you are having a medical emergency call 911 or go to the Emergency Room.

-2) If you have a cough, sore throat, or runny nose without fever or other flu-like symptoms (even if you think you just have allergies) we ask that you sanitize your hands and put on a mask when you enter the office and before you sit down.
+2) If you have a cough, sore throat, or runny nose without fever or other flu-like symptoms (even if you think you just have allergies) we ask that you sanitize your hands and put on a mask before entering our office and before you sit down.
 Please come in for an appointment only if necessary.
 If you have questions as to whether or not you should come in, please call us to discuss.

 5) We are trying to keep our waiting room, exam rooms and bathroom clean.
 If you would like to wipe down your seat or the surfaces in the bathroom or exam room we will happily give you a bleach-water solution and paper towels to do so.